Sokolov49/pepemods/overrides folder/Custom Weapon Reverb/README.md

 this will not work if you have other mods that affect regular_weapon_sfx as that soundbank is necessary for the volume increase for the 'fake echo' of the guns that sbz deliberately lowered for whatever reason

+this also may not work if you have autofire sound fix installed, as that mod removes the fps echo entirely somehow

 if you do not like the custom echo then you can delete the 'streamed' folder, that way you will restore the vanilla echo but with custom loudness

 useless fun fact: